simoncblyth/opticks/notes/issues/review_sensor_id.rst

-WIP : create CSGFoundry from stree eliminating GGeo
+GOAL : create CSGFoundry from stree eliminating GGeo
 -------------------------------------------------------

 Thinking of going direct from stree to CSGFoundry in::